jchristopherson/linalg/README.md

     !
 The eigenvalues represent the square of the system natural frequencies (Hz). natFreq = sqrt(real(eigVals)) / (2.0d0 * pi)

+    !
+Note: It was assumed that the system was a normally constrained system such that all eigenvalues are positive and real-valued.

 ```